craigfrancis/php-is-literal-rfc/readme.md

 - **Joe Watkins**, krakjoe, for writing the full implementation, including support for concatenation and integers, and helping me though the RFC process.
 - **Máté Kocsis**, mate-kocsis, for setting up and doing the performance testing.
+- **Scott Arciszewski**, CiPHPerCoder, for checking over the RFC, and provided text on how we could implement integer support under a `is_noble()` name.
 - **Dan Ackroyd**, DanAck, for starting the [first implementation](https://github.com/php/php-src/compare/master...Danack:is_literal_attempt_two), which made this a reality, providing `literal_concat()` and `literal_implode()`, and followup on how it should work.
 - **Xinchen Hui**, who created the Taint Extension, allowing me to test the idea; and noting how Taint in PHP5 was complex, but "with PHP7's new zend_string, and string flags, the implementation will become easier" [source](https://news-web.php.net/php.internals/87396).
 - **Rowan Francis**, for proof-reading, and helping me make an RFC that contains readable English.